project-akri/akri/docs/resource-sharing-in-depth.md

     my-resource-00095f-4: "Healthy"
 ```

 When the kubelet attempts to schedule a workload on a specific Node, that Node's Akri Agent will be queried with a slot name (this slot name is chosen by the kubelet from the mapping list that Akri Agent sent it).
-Akri Agent will query the appropriate Instance to see if that resource is still visisble and if the mapping for that slot is still empty.
+Akri Agent will query the appropriate Instance to see if that resource is still visible and if the mapping for that slot is still empty.
 If both of these requirements are met, then the Akri Agent will update the `Instance.deviceUsage` map to claim the slot, and will allow the kubelet to schedule its intended workload.
 After this, the `Instance.deviceUsage` may look something like this:

 ```yaml
   deviceUsage: